lekshmiraveendranath/Spotlight/README.md

 github "lekshmiraveendranath/Spotlight"
 ```

-## Feature
+## Features

-- [ ] Easy to integrate, just few lines of code
+- [x] Easy to integrate, just few lines of code
-- [ ] Code based Spotlights, no need for an additional storyboard scene per screen for laying out text as in Gecco
+- [x] Code based Spotlights, no need for an additional storyboard scene per screen for laying out text as in Gecco
-- [ ] Timer based automatic forwarding (configurable)
+- [x] Timer based automatic forwarding (configurable)
-- [ ] Convenience initializers for view and bar button items
+- [x] Convenience initializers for view and bar button items
-- [ ] Swift 4
+- [x] Swift 4